 Sometimes when we experience accidents and leak urine, or experience urinary urgency and frequency we forget what “normal” bladder function used to be.
 On the road to improving bladder and pelvic floor health, it is helpful to have a roadmap back to normal to provide a clear picture of what a healthy bathroom routine looks like.
 Here is that roadmap with some rules to help you get your bladder back in shape!

 Using the bathroom to urinate 7 times in 24 hours is considered normal.
 This ends up resulting in a trip to the bathroom to urinate approximately every 3-4 hours.
 Additional trips may be added to this total right before bed, during a bowel movement, and immediately after sexual intercourse.

-2.)
-Do not go to the bathroom “just in case”, this creates bad habits.
+Doing this creates bad habits.
 Contrary to what our parents taught us when we were three years old, you do not need to go to bathroom “just in case” every time you leave our house, unless you are embarking on a long road trip.
 The reasoning behind this is that the bladder can sufficiently hold 400-600 ml.
 This is about 14-20 ounces!
 If you go to the bathroom “just in case” repeatedly, the nerve endings in the walls of the bladder will become sensitive to even minor stretching during the normal process of the bladder filling, and will begin to give the sense of urgently needing to go to the bathroom even though it is not even near full.

 Sit on the toilet and let your muscles fully relax, don’t hover.
 The pelvic floor muscles cannot fully relax if you are hovering over a toilet seat, thus they may not allow your bladder to fully empty.
 This can result in needing to use the bathroom frequently as well.
 If you are concerned about germs, wipe the seat down and lay paper down for protection.
 Furthermore, do no strain when urinating, or push urine out.

-Check out our post http://www.intimaterose.com/blogs/kegel-exercise/bladder-leaks-avoid-these-foods for a list of dietary bladder irritants and how they affect your bladder.
+Check out our post https://www.intimaterose.com/blogs/kegel-exercise/bladder-leaks-avoid-these-foods for a list of dietary bladder irritants and how they affect your bladder.
 Two thirds of daily fluid intake should be water.
 This is equivalent to 48-64 ounces of water per day.